ajbrowe/woocommerce-epdq-payment-gateway/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will add a barclay epdq payment gateway and will allows you to take payment directly in your barclay account.
+This plugin will add a barclay epdq payment gateway and will allow you to take payment directly in your barclay account.

 == Description ==